Chart Color Schemes

 AreaSearch analysis reveals Lockyer Valley - East recording weaker employment conditions than most comparable areas nationwide

 Lockyer Valley - East has a balanced workforce with diverse sector representation.
-Its unemployment rate was 5.2% in June 2025.
+Its unemployment rate was 5.2% as of June 2025.

-As of this date, 10,432 residents were employed while the unemployment rate was 1.1% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation lagged significantly at 54.2%, compared to Greater Brisbane's 64.5%.
-Employment is concentrated in health care & social assistance, construction, and retail trade.
-The area specializes in agriculture, forestry & fishing, with an employment share ten times the regional level.
+This is 1.1% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in the area was 54.2%, significantly lower than Greater Brisbane's 64.5%.
+Employment among residents is concentrated in health care & social assistance, construction, and retail trade.
+The area has a significant employment specialization in agriculture, forestry & fishing, with an employment share 10 times the regional level.

-However, professional & technical services are under-represented at 4.2%, compared to Greater Brisbane's 8.9%.
-Limited local employment opportunities are indicated by Census data.
-Over a 12-month period ending June 2025, employment increased by 0.4% alongside labour force growth of 0.2%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Brisbane saw employment grow by 4.4%.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, with an unemployment rate of 4.2%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Lockyer Valley - East's employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+However, professional & technical services are under-represented, at 4.2% compared to Greater Brisbane's 8.9%.
+Local employment opportunities appear limited, as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment increased by 0.4%, while labour force grew by 0.2%, reducing the unemployment rate by 0.2 percentage points.
+In contrast, Greater Brisbane saw employment grow by 4.4% over the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Lockyer Valley - East's employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment